 About thirty years ago it dawned on me that I still had a few more things to say about

 and, besides that, I just wanted young people to know what it was like to live in the bush without electricity, without running water and without a store close at hand.

 I've always been a storyteller but I haven't always been an artist.
 The world of Canadian native art would have passed me by if it hadn't occurred to me sometime in the middle of my sixth decade, that a good story might be even better if it had a good picture to illustrate the point.

 I haven't had any training in the area of art.
 My work is sort of naive, but what the heck...it's my life and I get to paint it any way I please!

 I used to travel back and forth across the country showing my pictures and telling my stories but old age has caught up with me.
-Nowadays I can barely walk let alone load and unload my van by myself.
+Nowadays I can barely stand, let alone walk or load and unload my van by myself.